bitovi/bitops/docs/tool-configuration/configuration-helm.md

 -------------------
 ### SKIP_DEPLOY_HELM
-Will skill all helm executions.
+Will skip all helm executions.
 This superseeds all other configuration

 -------------------
 ### HELM_UNINSTALL_CHARTS